Basti2502/Makrokeypad/README.md

 9. Congratulation!!!
 You have generated the final file "code.py"

-10. copy the file "code.py" to your circutpy
+10. Copy the file "code.py" to your circutpy

 11. Plug your pi out and in

 12. Now it works!